stevecj/client_for_poslynx/README.md

 client and example-request factory from an irb console.

-Assuming you have a POSLynx host running at 192.168.1.99 on port 1234 with SSL required, and if our lane has a registered client MAC value of '123456789ABC', then with the client_for_poslynx gem installed, you should be able to execute a sequence similar to the following.
+Assuming you have a POSLynx host running at 192.168.1.99 on port 1234 with SSL required, and if your lane has a registered client MAC value of 123456789ABC, then with the client_for_poslynx gem installed, you should be able to execute a sequence similar to the following.